Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

     ![ws name.](media/w13.png)

-    >**Note:** Make sure to copy paste the the usernames of the users as you will need this throughout the lab.
+> **Note:** Make sure to copy paste the the usernames of the users as you will need this throughout the lab.

 ### **Task 5: Add membership for DomainJoinAdmin User**

-In this task we will be adding "*DomainJoinAdmin*" to *AAD DC Administrators* group which will enable this user to domain join session hosts to the Azure Active Directory Domain Services.
+In this task we will add "*DomainJoinAdmin*" to *AAD DC Administrators* group which will enable this user to domain join session hosts to the Azure Active Directory Domain Services.

 1. Navigate back to Azure active directory page, click on **Users** under **Manage** blade .